L4ZZA/city-uni-engine/README.md

 # Development

 1. Create and account on [bitbucket](https://bitbucket.org)
+2. Open the command line (or PowerShell) and clone the repository into your desired folder with this command `git clone --recurse-submodules -j8 https://L4ZZA@bitbucket.org/L4ZZA/engine.git`
 3. Install [GitKraken](https://www.gitkraken.com) (recommended)
-4. Clone the repository into your desired folder with this command `git clone https://L4ZZA@bitbucket.org/L4ZZA/engine.git`
+4. Open the previously cloned repository (see step 2).
 5. Run the batch script `generate_solution.bat`
 6. Open and build the whole solution (make sure it successfully does so).
 7. Read the section below and start developing.